ross-u/chatbot-tutorial-01/README.md

 <br>

-## Finished Example - CodeSandbox
+## Finished Example - CodeSandbox repo

-You can check the completed example by visiting the link to [CodeSanbox - IronChat Completed example](https://codesandbox.io/s/ironchat-tutorial-completed-example-hdjs7)
+You can check the completed example by visiting the link to [CodeSanbox - IronChat Completed example](https://codesandbox.io/s/ironchat-tutorial-completed-example-hdjs7).

 <br>

-## Finished Example - branch `completed`
+## Finished Example - GitHub repo

-You can check the completed example by switching to the branch `completed`.
+If you have already cloned this repo you can check the completed example by switching to the branch `completed`.

 ```bash
 # Move to the branch `completed`